IT Department Responsibilities

 - Provides first-, second-, and third-level technical support for all software and hardware issues

-- Installs, maintains and repairs IT equipment, such as workstations, servers and network / telecommunications hardware
+- Purchases. installs, maintains and repairs IT equipment, such as workstations, servers and network / telecommunications hardware

 - Manages the telephone and voicemail systems for all buildings; these include a mixture of digital and IP-based platforms

-- Creates and maintains the City’s web presence, including social media, to promote transparency
+- Supports the PIO Office to maintain the City’s web presence, including social media, to promote transparency

 - Manages a fleet of over 200 mobile devices, including phones, tablets and air cards, using an Enterprise Mobility Management solution for provisioning, tracking and supervising city-owned devices